Note: This post may contain triggers for those who have been in abusive relationships or been through sexual assault.

 “Each year, more women are touched by domestic violence than breast cancer, ovarian cancer, and lung cancer combined.” ~ Purple Purse, Allstate Foundation

-One in four women are known to be a victim of domestic violence sometime in their life.
-Which means we all likely know someone, a mother, a sister, a daughter, co-worker or friend, who has experienced physical, emotional, and financial abuse.
-Or you may currently be experiencing it or have in the past.
+One in four women is known to be a victim of domestic violence sometime in their life.
+This means we all likely know someone, a mother, a sister, a daughter, a co-worker, neighbor, friend, or ourselves, who has experienced physical, emotional, and financial abuse.

 Anyone of any race, age, sexual orientation, religion or gender can be a victim – or perpetrator – of domestic violence.
 It can happen to people who are married, living together or who are dating.
 It affects people of all socioeconomic backgrounds and education levels.